In 2017, Canada will welcome 16,000 privately sponsored refugees which more than triples average admissions prior to

 Providing timely protection to privately sponsored refugees is a priority.
-Steps are being taken to reduce wait times and reduce the existing backlog of applications:
+We are taking steps to reduce wait times and the existing backlog of applications:

-- We will limit the number of new applications from Sponsorship Agreement Holders in 2017.
+- In 2017, we will limit the number of new applications from Sponsorship Agreement Holders to 7,500.

-These steps are needed to help us reach our goal to eliminate the backlog by 2019 and reduce wait times for new applications to about 12 months.
+These steps will help us reach our goal to eliminate the backlog by 2019 and reduce wait times for new applications to about 12 months.